Beneath Us

 Beneath Us is a 2019 American horror-thriller film written by Max Pachman and Mark Mavrothalasitis, and directed by Pachman.
 The film stars Lynn Collins, Rigo Sanchez, Josue Aguirre, James Tupper, Roberto Sanchez, and Thomas Chavira.
 It was released theatrically in the United States by Vital Pictures on March 6, 2020.

 Plot

 A group of undocumented workers hired by a wealthy American couple are held against their will at the couple’s secluded mansion, and must fight to prove they are not expendable and cannot be discarded so easily.

-It is revealed that the couple hired illegal immigrant workers to build their various properties and then killed them like slaves.
-After the three workers are killed, the surviving member Alexandro turned the table and killed the husband by choking him to death.
-He confronted the wife but she escaped until he shoots her dead.
+The couple hire illegal immigrant workers to build their various properties and then kill them like slaves.
+After the three workers are killed, the surviving member Alejandro turns the tables and kills the husband by choking him to death.
+He confronts the wife but she escapes until he shoots her dead.
 He then steals the couple's money to give it to a human smuggler to get his family to the US.